RobertAndion/Discord_Music_Bot/README.md

 Note: This function should be used before trying clearcache to fix bot errors.
 *To not use this function remove line 4, and 40-44 in bot.py*

+**Updated**
+This function is now updated to the newest API version.
 ```
 .play <SONG-NAME>
 ```